leaf7th/leaf7th/README.md

 I'm **Nook**, interested in games and programming.

-This is my open source project repository
+This is my open source project repository.

 - 📫 How to reach me:
     - Discord: @Nook#6769